tony1661/choco-insync/README.md

-# choco-insync
+# chocolatey-repos
-My repo for the chocolatey package 'insync' that I maintain.
+My repo for the chocolatey packages I maintain.